tejas-rawal/Machine-Learning-Final-Project/README.md

 - Fine-tuned using transfer learning

 ## Results
-To see results of the trained models, run the `Report.ipynb` notebook.
-Make sure to run and pass the `Notebook Setup` step first.
+To train the models yourself, open and run the `Report.ipynb` notebook.

 Results can also be viewed on [Google Colab](https://colab.research.google.com/drive/14uT-mqkm-0763lcoV17AHgHzxt28CdN-?usp=sharing)